rebus-ink/ink-API/activityDoc.md

 Possible errors:

 * 404: 'no publication found with id {id}'
-* 400 'create activity error: {message}' - generic error that occured on createActivity.
-Refer to message for more details.
+* 400 'Validation error on Update Publication' - see details of error message
-* 400 'cannot update {publication} - generic default error.

 ### Delete a Publication